Don’t let your dreams stay parked any longer!

-The Basic RiderCourse (BRC) is designed with new riders in mind.
-No previous motorcycle riding experience is required for our BRC – just come with a good attitude and a willingness to have fun and try new skills!
+The Basic RiderCourse (BRC) is designed with new riders in mind, but experienced riders will also hone their riding skills.
+Come with a good attitude and a willingness to have fun and try new skills on our bikes!
 It helps if you know how to balance and ride a bicycle.
 You can earn your Minnesota motorcycle endorsement when you successfully complete the BRC.